planetscale/nextjs-planetscale-starter/README.md

 - https://github.com/nextauthjs/next-auth/issues/484

-What's not in this: security, security, security
+What's not in this: Security, security, security
 Cors
 Access Control to API routes
 Authorization on API routes

+API routes are public, so to be production ready, you will need....
+TODO

 ## Useful Links